The CSFTA Constitution and bylaws

 SCORING

-2. In the team event, the scores will be totalled over ALL rounds & the team with the highest total in each division will be deemed the winner of that division.
+3. In the team event, the scores will be totalled over ALL rounds & the team with the highest total in each division will be deemed the winner of that division.
+In the case of a tie, a shoot off will decide the winning team.
+Each team member will compete in the shoot off.

 SHOOT RULES